-Revenge of the Living Dead Girls is being released on Blu-ray by Severin Films on Black Friday 29th November 2019.
-The release is limited to just 2,000 units.
+Revenge of the Living Dead Girls was released on Blu-ray by Severin Films on Black Friday 29th November 2019 as an uncut special edition that included the soundtrack CD.
+It was limited to just 2,000 units.

 Here’s our previous coverage of the film:

 Revenge of the Living Dead Girls aka The Living Dead is a 1987 French supernatural horror feature film directed by Pierre B. Reinhard from a screenplay written by producer Jean-Claude Roy.